The program accepts applicants for full-time study from the

 - Students who have been out of high school for more than five years need not submit SAT scores.

 - Selection is based on high school average and class rank.

 - Transfer students are accepted on a competitive, space-available

-basis in either the second year of the B.S./M.S. program.
+basis in either the first or second year of the B.S./M.S. program.

 - A minimum G.P.A. of 2.5 (on a 4.0 scale) is required to apply.

 In order to register for any O.T. courses, students must have been